 - One problem with paper planner products is the tendency to forget them, lose them, or just stop checking them.
 Apps can solve some of these frequent problems, though like any other tool, owning it isn’t enough; it’s the “using it” part that’s helpful.

-- The Executive Size spiral-bound planner (8.5 x 11) is regularly $29.99.
+- The Executive Size spiral-bound planner (8.5 x 11) is regularly $34.49.
 This might seem a bit on the high end for a spiral-bound planner, but it offers much more than the competition in terms of the time management system.
-Planner Pads has created special introductory offers that pack in several bonuses at this price (and don’t forget, we also get that 20% discount!)
+Planner Pads has created special introductory offers that pack in several bonuses at this price.
 Also, I prefer this size as it allows a bit more space to work with and might be easier on the eyes for some.

-- The Personal Size spiral-bound planner (6 ¾ x 8 ½) is $28.99.
-Same system and features, though the size may be more portable for some.
-Again, there’s an introductory offer that really packs a punch, perfect for gift-giving (since Christmas is the perfect time of year to get your planner to start 2017 on the right foot – and there’s the 20% discount!)
+- The Personal Size spiral-bound planner (6 ¾ x 8 ½) is $33.49.
+The same system and features, though the size may be more portable for some.
+Again, there’s an introductory offer that really packs a punch, perfect for gift-giving.
+(Since Christmas is the ideal time of year to get your planner to start the new year on the right foot)

-- The Planner Pad App will cost you $49 per year.
+- [Discontinued] The Planner Pad App will cost you $49 per year.
 With many free time management and productivity apps available, the cost may be prohibitive for some.
 However, once again, the management system is what you’re paying for, not just the electronic calendar.
-Also, the six-month money-back guarantee took the sting out of the price, especially when you consider that it is a one-time fee for an entire year (Oh, and did I mention, ADDA Insider subscribers get the 20% discount?)
+Also, the six-month money-back guarantee took the sting out of the price, especially considering that it is a one-time fee for an entire year.

 - Portability: 5 of 5 – Because you can choose your size or go with the app!